 With today’s digital camera you can easily check the result of the image you’ve just taken.
 But don’t do it lightly in that case.
-Taking photo in difficult conditions is not easy, that’s partly why it is so rewarding.
+Taking a photo in difficult conditions is not easy, that’s partly why it is so rewarding.
 So you have to zoom in and double check the focus, then try to figure out if you are happy with what you can see on the image.
-If there is far too much details go for less light (just get a faster shutter speed).
-On the other hand, if there not enough, go for a slower shutter speed, not too much.
+If there are far too many details go for less light (just get a faster shutter speed).
+On the other hand, if there are not enough, go for slower shutter speed, not too much.
 You can also try for a higher ISO.

 4- What if I have a smartphone?